 A pre-existing agreement is in place for the provision of a 50% rate rebate in relation to certain DFFH elderly persons units.
 This agreement has no sunset clause subject to the units remaining as housing for the elderly.
 This agreement is not open to other parties or to other properties.

-2.12 Collections
+2.13 Collections

 The purpose of this section is to outline the rate payment options and processes that are in place in relation to payment of rates.
 It also includes the support provided to ratepayers facing hardship.
-Council must consider fairness, compassion, confidentiality and compliance with statutory requirements when reviewing these arrangements.